Part 1 – Microservices: It’s not (only) the size that matters, it’s (also) how you use them

 Based on these characteristics, we briefly categorize the forms of communication as follows:

-The communication pattern visualized in the drawing above is called the Request/Response and is the typical implementation pattern for Remote Procedure Calls (RPC).
+The communication pattern visualized in the drawing is called the Request/Response and is the typical implementation pattern for Remote Procedure Calls (RPC), REST and GraphQL.

 As shown in the drawing, there is a strong coupling between the Consumer and the Provider.
 The Consumer can not perform its job if the Provider is unavailable.
 This type of coupling is called temporal coupling or runtime coupling and is something we should minimize between our services.